Algebraic twists of $\mathrm{GL}_3\times \mathrm{GL}_2$ $L$-functions: Introduction

 (2) For $k\geq 2$ an integer, the hyper-Kloosterman sheaf $\KL_k$ whose attached trace function is given by the $k-1$-dimensional hyper-Kloosterman sums

 is good unless $k=2$.
-In that case neither (SL) nor (MO) hold.
+In that case neither (SL) nor (MO) holds.
 We will explain in \S \ref{secdual} how a duality principle which gives the analytic continuation of $L(\vphi\times f\times K,s)$ allows for partial results for such sums.

 (3) As was pointed out to us by V. Blomer, when $\vphi=\Sym_2(g)$ is the symmetric square lift of a $\GL_2$-modular form $g$ and taking $f$ to be a suitable Eisenstein series, one can obtain --by a variation on \cite{BlomerAJM}, using the Petrow--Young variant of the Conrey--Iwaniec method \cite{CI,PY}-- the stronger subconvex bound